Miami Marlins 5, San Francisco Giants 4

 Three months after being released outright by the Los Angeles Angels’ Double-A team before signing a minor league contract with Miami in May, O’Grady (1-0) celebrated his debut with a workman-like effort.
 The rookie pitcher allowed three runs on five hits over 5 1/3 innings with four strikeouts and two walks.

+Five relievers completed the seven-hitter.
+Ramos retired three batters for his 16th save.

 Samardzija (4-10) allowed four runs in seven innings.
+He struck out five and walked one while losing to the Marlins for the second time in nine career starts.

 FOX Sports Go